 - Oral estrogen is also safe and effective.

 Women who continue to experience bothersome hot flash symptoms after discontinuing estrogen or would be at risk of complications from estrogen may benefit from non-hormonal drugs such as:

 - Selective serotonin reuptake inhibitors (SSRIs),

 - Neurontin (gabapentin)

-Women with normal functioning uterus who receive estrogen therapy must also receive progestin to prevent the development of endometrial hyperplasia and cancer.
+The majority of women who receive estrogen therapy must also receive progestin to prevent the development of endometrial hyperplasia and cancer.
 Your doctor may recommend Prometrium (micronized progesterone) because it is effective for endometrial hyperplasia and does not appear to increase the risk of breast cancer.

 - Taffe JR, Dennerstein L. Menstrual patterns leading to the final menstrual period.
 Menopause 2002; 9:32. - https://www.ncbi.nlm.nih.gov/pubmed/11791084